 I use to never wear cycling caps due to the fact that they are not that appealing.
 But there are many cyclists who wear them and swear they will never cycle without one.

-One of the benefits of wearing a cycling cap is that they will keep sweat out of your eyes.
+One of the benefits of wearing a cycling cap is that it will keep sweat out of your eyes.
 It acts as a headband or bandana.
 It works by wicking away sweat which also keeps your head cool or warm depending on the weather and cap material.

 The main reason I bought a cycling cap is due to genetics handed down from family.
 I’m bald and my head sweats like a pig when I’m out riding in warm climates.
 A cycling cap is one of the most functional accessories I own besides bike lights.